 Document organization

-Section 3 will describe the software, its objectives and its structure
+Section 3 will describe the software, its objectives, and its structure

-Section 4 will describe all the input required and the format needed to import the input.
+Section 4 will explain all the input required and their format.

 Section 5 will describe all the parameters evaluated and reported in the output.

-Section 6 and 7 will report the current proposal for future implementations and a short paragraph of conclusion to underling the criticisms undelighted during the development of this pipeline.
+Sections 6 and 7 will report the current proposal for future implementations and a short paragraph of conclusion to underling the criticisms undelighted during the development of this pipeline.

 Software Description

 The experience accumulated by INAF in International Space Missions has demonstrated the impact and the scientific return of Imaging tools.
-These instruments have required, in all mission phases, the development of tools to simulate acquisitions, to verify and optimize the observation strategy, and to define the essential parameters for Operations.
-The Simulator for Operation of Imaging Missions (SOIM) will be a generic software tool for the simulation of such payloads.
+In all mission phases, these instruments have required the development of tools to simulate acquisitions, to verify and optimize the observation strategy, and to define the essential parameters for Operations.
+The Simulator for Operation of Imaging Missions (SOIM) will be a generic software tool for simulating such payloads.
 It was developed thanks to the contribution of INAF-OAPD; INAF-IAPS; CNR-IFN and will represent a transversal activity to different research lines favoring the optimization of performances and, with the collaboration of the scientific group, the validation of scientific requirements.

 Objective and structure

-Almost all of the imaging tools in the planetological field can be modeled as pin-hole tools (definable by a pinhole model similar to the classic operation of a dark room).
-These tools represent the key to planetological exploration by providing images that allow both morphological and radiometric analysis of the bodies of the solar system.
-The experience of our group, in the context of planetary exploration missions, has highlighted the lack, within INAF, of a tool for the simulation of these instruments linked to the Operational side, which is essential, from the earliest stages of design, to verify and simulate the acquisition capabilities of the same with an impact, on risk factors, time and accuracy, of the development of the payload.
+Almost all the imaging tools in the planetological field can be modeled as pin-hole tools (definable by a pin-hole model like the classic operation of a dark room).
+These tools provide images that allow both morphological and radiometric analysis of the bodies of the solar system.
+However, our group's experience in planetary exploration missions highlighted the lack of an INAF tool to simulate these instruments.
+Since the earliest stage of design, this tool is essential for the instrument operations to verify and simulate the acquisition capabilities of the same with an impact on risk factors, time, and accuracy, of the development of the payload.

 For this reason, the development of the SOIM software has begun, currently in use for the SIMBIO-SYS tool (BepiColombo).

-In terms of Operation of a planetary mission, many of the necessary parameters are defined starting from the following inputs:

-1) The ephemeris that imply the lighting conditions of the observation scenario
+Many of the fundamental parameters of a planetary mission are defined starting from the following inputs:1) The ephemeris that implies the lighting conditions of the observation scenario

 2) the instrument model